Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Zoe-Configuration/Infochannel/Gamecard-Filter.md

 Keep in mind that [gamecards need to be enabled](/en/Zoe-Configuration/Infochannel/Gamecards/) for them to be filtered!**

 ## Procedure
-:one: Click on the corresponding setting :four:in the configuration menu.
+:one: Click on the corresponding setting in the configuration menu.
 <img src="/config_info_menu_choices.png" width="30%" /> <br>
 :two: The next thing you will see is the activation message with a description, a list and buttons.
 <img src="/config_info_4_filtergamecards_activation.png" width="60%" /> <br>